 Anyways, when we look at the avg. power of his race it’s around 70% of FTP.
 This is likely around VT1 (there are variations for sure).
 In a 3-zone model, it’s the two thresholds, the aerobic and anaerobic dividing the zones.

 1.1 Decisive Race Attacks

 Van Baarle went for two very hard efforts that ultimately determined the race.

 Attack 1 happened with about 50 km to go.
 He attacked out of the van Aert group with a max power of 1040 w.
-This was after more than 4.5 h of hard racing already.
-It took him like 18-20 min to reach the trio and an avg. power of 382 w.
+This was after more than 4.5 hours of hard racing already.
+It took him like 18-20 min to reach the trio and an average. power of 382 w.
 His max heart rate was 175 bpm and avg. at 164 bpm.
 Cadence at around 90 rpm.
 So, what we can see here is a very hard tempo attack with lots of spikes late in the race:

-Here again is a very hard zone 3 effort deciding the race.
+Here again is a very hard zone 3 effort to decide the race.
 For ultra-endurance bike races this transfers into being able to push tempo for a very long time.
 And more so, you need to be able to attack out of zone 3 zone and go back to it to clear lactate, while still pushing hard.

 Now, how can we put the given data into practice to improve and train for events specifically?